 Program Requirements: Upon admission, and during the course of the program the nursing faculty will carefully observe and evaluate a student's suitability for nursing.
-If, in the opinion of the nursing faculty, the student does not exhibit appropriate demeanor the student may be asked to withdraw from the nursing program.

 Any student who receives a final grade lower than "C" in any of the courses in the nursing sequence must obtain permission from the nursing director to continue the major in nursing and must then repeat the course and earn a final grade of "C" or higher before taking the next course in the sequence.